jimmykaiser/covid-19-data/README.md

 # Coronavirus in the U.S.

-Updated with 5/25 data
+Updated with 6/7 data

 ## Counties with the most deaths

-This plot shows the weekly number of reported Covid-19 deaths for the ten counties with the highest counts, excluding New York City.
+This plot shows the weekly number of reported Covid-19 deaths for the ten counties with the highest counts.

 ![county_deaths](plots/county_deaths.png)